-At the annual meeting of the American College of Allergy, Asthma and Immunology, the Mayo Clinic’s Dr. Thanai Pongdee reported the results of his ongoing penicillin allergy study.
+At the 2014 meeting of the American College of Allergy, Asthma and Immunology, the Mayo Clinic’s Dr. Thanai Pongdee reported the results of his ongoing penicillin allergy study.
 Dr. Pongdee’s team tested 384 patients who all reported penicillin allergy.
 A shocking 94 percent of the tests came back negative.
 In a second Mayo Clinic study of 38 self-declared penicillin allergic people, no one tested positively for the allergy.

-These findings, along with Dr. Pongdee’s recent study, bolster earlier suggestions that penicillin allergy is not as widespread as once thought and it could be worth seeing an allergist to see if you too have outgrown the allergy.
+These findings, along with Dr. Pongdee’s recent study, bolster earlier suggestions that the allergy is not as widespread as once thought and it could be worth seeing an allergist to see if you too have outgrown the allergy.
 Penicillin antibiotics are more effective and often cheaper than the alternative drugs.

 While it’s still unknown why so many people react to penicillin at some point in their lives, one strong association has emerged between infectious mononucleosis and penicillin allergy.